Azure/wordpress-linux-appservice/Terraform_Script_Create_WP/readme.md

 * MySQL Server running on the Flexible server SKU with a database deployed and configured for use with WordPress.
 * Virtual Network - with a 10.0.0.0/16 CIDR block.
 * Private DNS Zone for the MySQL database.
+* Azure storage account - Used by Wordpress for storing assets such as images and BLOBs and Wordpress will automatically make use of this if enabled - User configurable
-* CDN Profile (Azure Frontdoor) with a CDN profile endpoint with compression enabled.
+* CDN Profile - Deploys a CDN profile (Standard Microsoft SKU) endpoint with compression enabled - User configurable and cannot be deployed if Azure Frontdoor is used.
+* Azure Front Door Profile - Deploys an Azure Frontdoor (Standard AzureFrontDoor SKU) CDN profile endpoint with compression enabled - User configurable and cannot be deployed if Azure CDN is used.

 ## Overview